Tate-Vogel and relative cohomologies of complexes with respect to cotorsion pairs: Preliminaries

-In \cite{HCc} Hovey laid out a correspondence between (nice enough) abelian model structures on a bicomplete abelian category $\mathcal{D}$ and cotorsion pairs on $\mathcal{D}$.
+In \cite{HCc} Hovey laid out a correspondence between (nice enough) model structures on a bicomplete abelian category $\mathcal{D}$ and cotorsion pairs on $\mathcal{D}$.
 Essentially, a model structure on $\mathcal{D}$ is two complete cotorsion pairs ($\mathcal{Q}$, $\mathcal{R}\cap\mathcal{W}$) and ($\mathcal{Q}\cap\mathcal{W}$, $\mathcal{R}$), where $\mathcal{Q}$ is the class of cofibrant objects, $\mathcal{R}$ is the class of fibrant objects and $\mathcal{W}$ is the class of trivial objects.
 And a model structure on $\mathcal{D}$ is determined by the above cotorsion pairs in the following way: the (trivial) cofibrations are the monomorphisms with (trivially) cofibrant cokernel, the (trivial) fibrations are the epimorphisms with (trivially) fibrant kernel and the weak equivalences are the maps that can be factored as a trivial cofibration followed by a trivial fibration.
+We refer to \cite{HM} and \cite{HC} for a more detailed discussion on this matter.